nginx/unit-docs/source/installation.rst

 ============================

-Before configuring and compiling Unit, you must install the required build tools plus the library files for each of the available languages (Go, PHP, and Python) that you want to support.
+Before configuring and compiling Unit, you must install the required build tools plus the library files for each of the available languages (Go, Node.js, PHP, Perl, Python, and Ruby) that you want to support.

 Ubuntu Prerequisites
 --------------------